 This is the second Halloween film to make any sort of reference as to what exactly Michael Myers eats.
 In the original Halloween (1978), when Sheriff Brackett and Dr. Loomis enter the Myers house, they see something on the floor, which turns out to be the corpse of a dog.
 Dr. Loomis simply says "He got hungry."

 Originally, the executives of Miramax wanted to continue the series by creating a whole new story of which didn't have anything to do with Michael Myers after the last film, in a similar manner to Halloween III: Season of the Witch (1982).
 However, poll results conducted throughout fan websites proved to the producers that fans wanted Michael Myers to return again.

 Several new endings were written during production and the cast was never sure how the film was actually going to end.
 Four different endings were filmed, and the director wanted the studio to ship a different ending to each theater, a technique used before during the theatrical release of Clue (1985).
 However, the studio disagreed and the endings now appear on the DVD and the Internet.

 The name of the psychology professor at Haddenfield University is Dr. Mixter.
 This was also the name of the doctor in Halloween II (1981) that treated Laurie Strode (Jamie Lee Curtis) and was killed by Michael Myers with a needle in the eye.

-The name Jen Danzig is a reference to Glenn Danzig, the former singer and leader of The Misfits, whom wrote and sung the songs Halloween and Halloween II after the original movie was released.
-The two songs have little to do with the movies since their lyrics do not even touch the main plot.
+The name Jen Danzig is a reference to Glenn Danzig, the former singer and leader of The Misfits, who wrote and sung the songs Halloween and Halloween II after the original movie was released.
+The two songs have nothing to do with the movies, because their lyrics do not even touch the main plot.